The Urban Backyard Supermarket

 “Growing your own veggies is the first step to self-sufficiency.” – Clive Blazey, The Diggers Club

-Why ‘shop’ anywhere else when you can grow such a bounty in a small urban space?
-Today’s harvest …
+What if you could save time, money and energy by growing your own groceries?
+Why ‘shop’ anywhere else when you can grow a bounty of your own nutrient-packed food in a small urban space?

 I choose to input most of my energy where the output has the greatest potential and at our place, that’s our edible kitchen garden and herb pharmacy.
 My first stop is my ‘backyard chemist’ when we have a bruise, cut or burn – I reach for comfrey or aloe vera, or a sore throat we make a lemon myrtle tea.
 A suitable herbal tea is the remedy for many common ailments and nurturing life-giving homegrown food is put on our table.
 We rarely get sick and when one of us is feeling below par, including our pets, I reach for our herb bible to see what plants I can use from the garden to support and restore our health.